dadadel/py_usefull/README.md

 - configtest.py:

         #!/usr/bin/python
-        from Configuration import Configuration
+        from Config import Config
-        c = Configuration("myconfig.txt", {"home": "Here", "text": "This is a test"}) c.set_new_param("One more")
+        c = Config("myconfig.txt", {"home": "Here", "text": "This is a test"}) c.set_new_param("One more")
         c["other"] = "This is good!"
         print("The param home = " + c.home)